Kids receiving care at Children’s National have a place to enjoy fresh air, the outdoors and inspiring views of the nation’s capital.

 Named after late philanthropist and horticulturalist Rachel “Bunny” Lambert Mellon, our Healing Garden is dedicated to the First Ladies of the United States in honor of their longstanding support to Children’s National and the Washington, D.C., community.
 This beautiful outdoor area gives families dealing with health challenges a peaceful space to connect with nature and renew their spirits.

 Children with serious illnesses often have very limited access to nature and miss feeling the warmth of the sun.
-Our spacious 7,200-square-foot rooftop garden, which opened in April 2017, advances our commitment to providing the best possible care and experience to each patient.
+Our spacious 7,200-square-foot rooftop garden advances our commitment to providing the best possible care and experience to each patient.
 You can view photos of the garden here and a time-lapse video of its construction.

-Located on the roof of the Children’s National main campus, outside the 3rd floor main hospital, patients and visitors can relax at our soothing water feature, walk through our labyrinth for meditation and calming or simply enjoy trees, flowers and a variety of plants and shrubs.
-When you exit the elevators on the third floor, head down the hall in the direction of the Fetal Medicine Clinic and you will see the entrance to the garden.
+Located on the roof of the Children’s National main campus outside the third floor main hospital, patients and visitors can relax at our soothing water feature, walk through our labyrinth for meditation and calming or simply enjoy trees, flowers and a variety of plants and shrubs.
+When you exit the elevators on the third floor, head down the hall in the direction of the Fetal Medicine Institute and you will see the entrance to the garden.

 This one-of-a-kind garden was made possible due to a multimillion-dollar gift from the Gerard B. Lambert Foundation, generous gifts from Heather and Andy Florance, the employees of CoStar Group and other donors.